ZackWilde27/Z3dPy/README.md

 # Zack's Python Rasterizer

-I decided to make my own 3D engine in Python using PyGame.
+An early look at my own 3D engine in Python using PyGame.

 At the start you will be given a couple options before the engine starts, allowing you to import your own obj file, and picking the shading method.